 Restraint of trade

 Potentially any clause which has the effect of retaining the employee in the employer's organisation for a fixed period of time after training or seeking repayment if the employee leaves before a certain date is capable of being in restraint of trade.
-That is why it should be carefully drafted to ensure it does not challenged under this category.
+That is why it should be carefully drafted to ensure it does not get challenged under this category.

 If an employer decides to include a repayment of training costs clause, it should also not operate the clause in a discriminatory way.
 For example, an employer cannot treat an employee in a less favourable way because of pregnancy or maternity by suspending the time left under a repayment of training clause for the period when the employee is on maternity leave and not counting that as active service.

-If you would like to insert a repayment of training costs clause into your contracts of employment
+- if you would like to insert a repayment of training costs clause into your contracts of employment

-If you want to enter into a separate repayment of training costs agreement
+- if you want to enter into a separate repayment of training costs agreement

-For tax issues in relation to training costs
+- for tax issues in relation to training costs